-F) Chapter Outlines (hand written)
+F) Chapter Outlines (COs)

-You are required to do 3 sides of paper of a chapter outline for each chapter and submit it when it is due.
-You can use more pages if you need to and pages must be stapled if you use more than one physical page.
+The chapter outline must be hand-written (no computer).
+You are required to do minimum of 3 sides of paper of a chapter outline (3 completely filled! pages) for each chapter and submit it when it is due.
+You can use more pages if you need to and pages must be stapled (vertically in upper left corner - in 1 square cm of upper left corner so that the pages can be turned easily).

-You must use blank white regular size copy paper; there is a 15 % penalty for the wrong paper.
+You must unruled white regular size copy paper; there is a 15 % penalty for the wrong paper.
 It must be a minimum of 300 words (most students do about 500 words and 3 pages).
 You can include diagrams but this is not a substitute for the word requirement.